 The youngest rocks on the island are tufa, a sedimentary rock deposited from concentrations of calcium carbonate during the time of Lake Bonneville.
 Tufa deposits typically resemble concrete and can be viewed from the Buffalo Point Trail.

 Although surrounded by salt water, Antelope Island has over 40 fresh water springs producing enough water to support the islands abundant wildlife.

 Bison are the most famous residents.
 Twelve animals were brought to the island in 1893 and were the foundation for today’s herd of 550 – 700.
 An annual bison roundup is held each fall to assess the health of the herd and sell extra animals.

 Pronghorn antelope are native to Utah and to the island.
 These small, deer-like animals are the fastest animals in North America and can reach speeds of up to 70 miles per hour.

-Mule deer and California bighorn sheep are the other large herbivores on the island.
+Mule deer and bighorn sheep are the other large herbivores on the island.
 Predators include coyotes, badgers, bobcats and numerous birds of prey such as owls, hawks and falcons.